Updating the Lookit experiment runner

 Filled in sha value

-Make a note of this value, just in case the update makes something work differently in your study and you want to return to the current version.
+Make a note of this value, just in case the update makes something work differently in your study and you want to return to the current commit.

-You should see a bit of information about this version - the date, the message associated with the most recent change, and a list of files that were updated.
+You should see a bit of information about this commit - the date, the message associated with the most recent change, and a list of files that were updated.

-3. We’ll focus here on just updating the version of the central Lookit code you’re using.
+3. We’ll focus here on just updating the commit of the Lookit frameplayer code you’re using.
 You can also edit the Experiment runner code URL to use a different repository entirely, like your own fork.
 The steps are the same regardless of which repo you’re using, but pointing to your own code is more advanced.

 Option 1: latest version: You can delete the value in Experiment runner version (commit SHA) and leave it blank to use the default value, which is the most recent version of the Lookit frameplayer code.